Humane Sciences and Toxicology Policy

-2.)
-To demonstrate the application of transgenic, in-vitro, computational, non-mammalian and non-animal research in toxicology;
+- To demonstrate the application of transgenic, in-vitro, computational, non-mammalian and non-animal research in toxicology; and

-The certificate program is open to persons who hold undergraduate or graduate degrees in public health or the biomedical sciences.
-It is also open to any student in a degree-granting program at the University, although it is anticipated that most enrollees will be students at the Bloomberg School of Public Health.
+The certificate program is open to persons who hold undergraduate degrees from accredited colleges or universities, particularly in the fields of public health or the biomedical sciences.
+It is also open to any student in a graduate degree program at Johns Hopkins University.
 Persons who are members of Institutional Animal Care and Use Committees (IACUC) and/or involved in animal welfare issues are encouraged to participate in this certificate program.

 Course of Study